New chief of N.Y. regulator to zero in on the impact of technology on finance

-NEW YORK (Reuters) - The new chief of New York State’s financial services regulator on Friday said she is concerned that the complex technology used by banks and insurers to make business decisions could inadvertently discriminate against some consumers.
+NEW YORK, April 12 (Reuters) - The new chief of New York State’s financial services regulator on Friday said she is concerned that the complex technology used by banks and insurers to make business decisions could inadvertently discriminate against some consumers.

 “Big data - it’s a risk and opportunity,” said Linda Lacewell, acting superintendent of the New York State Department of Financial Services (NYDFS) at an event for insurance lawyers.
 “We have to make sure that the way its being done does not hurt the end user of the product,” Lacewell said.